scicloj/open-source-mentoring/list-of-projects.md

 (last updated: 2024-08-12)

+The 🛠 symbol means that somebody has started looking into a project an will probably continue with that.

+* 🛠 create [Conjure](https://conjure.oli.me.uk/) bindings for [Clay](https://scicloj.github.io/clay) notebooking

+* 🛠 create a bridge to the [Stan](https://mc-stan.org/) library for statistical computing - in other words, add Clojure to the [BridgeStan](https://roualdes.github.io/bridgestan/latest/) project of polyglot Stan bindings

+* 🛠 create a [Scittle](https://github.com/babashka/scittle) plugin for [Emmy-viewers](https://github.com/mentat-collective/emmy-viewers)

 Here is the current list of projects for the Scicloj Open Source Mentoring program.
 Soon we will provide more detailed descriptions.

 * add a function for printing linear regression models in [Fastmath](https://github.com/generateme/fastmath)